mpoke/allconcur/README.md

 ## Algorithm for LeaderLess CONCURrent atomic broadcast

 #### Brief
-An implementation of the AllConcur algorithm over both TCP/IP and InfiniBand Verbs.
+An implementation of the AllConcur algorithm over both TCP/IP and InfiniBand Verbs [1].

 #### Building benchmarks